awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    + **NodeAutoScalingGroupMaxSize**: Enter the maximum number of nodes that your node Auto Scaling group can scale out to\.
    + **NodeInstanceType**: Choose an instance type for your nodes\.
 You can also [view the list](https://github.com/awslabs/amazon-eks-ami/blob/master/amazon-eks-nodegroup.yaml) in the `amazon-eks-nodegroup.yaml` file on GitHub\.
 Before choosing an Arm instance type, make sure to review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami)\.
 **Note**
 The supported instance types for the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) are shown [here](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.7.5/pkg/awsutils/vpc_ip_resource_limit.go)\.
 You may need to update your CNI version to take advantage of the latest supported instance types\.
-For more information, see [Amazon VPC CNI plugin for Kubernetes upgrades](cni-upgrades.md)\.
+For more information, see [Updating the Amazon VPC CNI add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.
 **Important**
 Some instance types might not be available in all Regions\.
    + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of a recent Amazon EKS optimized Amazon Linux AMI ID for a Kubernetes version\.
 If you want to use a different Kubernetes minor version supported with Amazon EKS, then you can replace `1.x` with a different [supported version](kubernetes-versions.md)\.
 We recommend specifying the same Kubernetes version as your cluster\.